 Almost twenty years later my shoulder healed and I joined an adult league, one in Boston and later, another in Worcester County, where I then lived.
 For three or four years I was in both leagues and played forty, fifty games each summer, usually pitching and playing first or third.

 I’d call home every week and for the first time since I was a kid my conversations with my father were wrapped around baseball again.
-I sent him the ball after I won my first game since I was sixteen years old, and a t-shirt I got for making the league all-star team.
+I sent him the ball after I won my first game since I was 16- years old, and a T-shirt I got for making the league all-star team.
 I was as proud of each as of any book I’ve ever written, and so was he.

-I had a ballgame, last of the year.
+I had a ballgame, the last one of the year.
 I was new to my team and we were not very good and I had not been much help.
 We were playing a team that had already beaten us once and needed only to beat us again to make the playoffs.

 Something happened.
 We started making impossible plays and improbable hits, rallying against one of the best pitchers in the league.
 I wiggled through the fifth and sixth, and in the bottom of the inning, down by one with runners on second and third, I bounced a single through the middle and now we led by a run and I needed only three outs for the win.
 “Alright!”

 I had nothing but somehow got two outs and then, with runners on first and second, the batter hit a ground ball down the first base line.
 I sprinted over to field the ball and end the game.

 It felt like someone hit the back of my leg with a ball peen hammer.
 I went down hard.
 My first baseman picked up the ball.
 The batter raced to first on an infield hit, loading the bases, as my hamstring started to hemorrhage.

 I tried to stand and fell.
 I couldn’t throw another pitch.

 I saw him sitting in the stands and I pulled myself up.